carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

 We don't use the combined COMPARE AND BRANCH instructions.
-Using them would require a change to the way we handle out-of-range branches.
-At the moment, we start with 32-bit forms like BRCL and shorten them to forms like BRC where possible, but COMPARE AND BRANCH does not have a 32-bit form.

 --